Providing access and choice to students has always been a focus of Virtual School Victoria.

-In 1909, the school was originally established to provide training for teachers who needed tuition to gain their teaching qualifications, but were unable, due to distance, to attend classes at the Melbourne Teachers College.
+In 1909, the school was originally established to provide training for teachers who were unable to attend classes at Melbourne Teachers’ College.
 By 1911, 600 student-teachers were studying by correspondence.

 Students first began using the services of the school in 1914, after an urgent letter to the Melbourne Teachers’ College from a mother in a remote area who wanted her two sons educated.
 A small group of six trainee teachers volunteered to design lessons for the boys.
 The students received work by mail every fortnight.